bhisaac/5eFP/5eFP-SRD.md

 You tap into a deep wellspring of magic within yourself allowing you to create a variety of magical effects.

-### Flexible Casting (Turn)
+### Flexible Casting (Action, Turn)

 You can spend a use of your sorcery feature to gain additional mana, or sacrifice mana to replenish an expended use of your sorcery feature.

 You either spend two uses of your sorcery feature to gain 2 mana or expend 2 mana to refresh one use of your sorcery feature.
+You may then take one additional action.

 ## Metamagic